The Lego Movie 2: The Second Part: Plot

 As the wedding starts, Emmet, Rex, and Lucy split up to sabotage the event.
 Mayhem, who insists the wedding is intended to prevent Armamageddon, intercepts Lucy and explains their true intentions.
 At the ceremony, Watevra reveals her true form: the heart that Emmet tried to give the Duplo invaders.
 Realizing that Mayhem was right, Lucy tries to stop Emmet, but he destroys the ceremony with a Master Breaker punch.
 In reality, Finn, after finding out that his sister, Bianca, had taken his Lego figures, smashes her ceremony creation.
 Emmet realizes his mistake but is seized by Rex, who reveals he is a version of him from the future, who collided with the asteroids and ended up under a dryer when he was young as Emmet.
-Embittered and resenting his friends for forgetting him, he changed his name and created a space time-traveling machine to pick up the raptors and return to help Emmet but to make sure that Armamageddon came to pass as revenge against his friends and everyone who doubted him.
+Embittered and resenting his friends for forgetting him, he changed his name and appearance and created a space time-traveling machine to pick up the raptors and return to help Emmet but to make sure that Armamageddon came to pass as revenge against his friends and everyone who doubted him.
 When Emmet refuses to abandon his friends, Rex, infuriated at Emmet's "betrayal", usurps and knocks him under the same dryer, ensuring that Rex will continue to exist forever.

 In the real world, Finn and Bianca's mother, having had to walk in on them for the past five years and fed up with their bickering jealousy, scolds and orders them to put the Lego toys into a storage bin as punishment; Lucy recognizes this as Armamageddon, which turns out to be "our mama gets in".
 The Lego worlds began to fall apart as everyone is sucked into a dark void into the storage bin and fear they will not escape.

 Meanwhile, Finn finds the pieces of Watevra's form in one of the storage bins.
 The form's revealed to be a heart that Finn gave Bianca five years earlier, telling her it can be "whatever you want it to be".
 Finn and Bianca reconcile and start playing together.
 In the Lego universe, this act inspires Lucy and the others to escape the bin to save Emmet, stop Rex and help rebuild Watevra's world while fighting off the raptors.
-In an ensuring fight, Lucy then saves Emmet from Rex, destroying the time machine in the process.
+In an ensuing fight, Lucy then saves Emmet from Rex, destroying the time machine in the process.
 Emmet comes to accept that he will never be like Rex, and with this self-realization, Rex begins to disappear, but not before realizing the error of his ways and encouraging Emmet to keep going forward and keep being himself.
 Rex fades from existence, correcting a time paradox.